 Antigens.
 Variations in antigen exposure may affect risk of disease.
 Developed countries appear to have higher rates of disease.

-Some evidence suggests that exclusive breastfeeding for at least the first 3 months of life may be associated with reduced risk among infants with a family history of atopy.
+Some evidence suggests that exclusive breastfeeding for at least the first 3 months of life, along with early exposure to daycare and companion animals, may be associated with reduced risk among infants with a family history of atopy.

 Major diagnostic criteria for atopic dermatitis include pruritus, relapsing disease, age-appropriate distribution of lesions (face and extensor surfaces in children and flexor surfaces in adults), and a family history of atopy.
 Nonspecific minor criteria that may aid diagnosis include periorbital darkening, dry skin, and keratosis pilaris on the skin over the triceps region.
 Other diseases, such as hyperimmunoglobulin E syndrome and scabies, can resemble atopic dermatitis in appearance.
 In atopic dermatitis, intertriginous regions are not usually affected (unlike psoriasis, in which these areas may be involved.)